 For both gas boilers and heat pumps, it is recommended that you have an inspection carried out annually.
 If you know what you're doing this can be done yourself, at no cost.
 But if you want a professional to come out, this will mean an expense.
 That said, you can sign-up to some services for longer term deals which cover multiple callouts, so you can pay up front and forget about it longer term.

-In air pumps there are filters that can be cleaned or replaced, coils and fans where the same can be done, fan blades to check and proper air flow to be checked.
+With how to service heat pumps - of the air pump variety - there are filters that can be cleaned or replaced, coils and fans where the same can be done, fan blades to check and proper air flow to be checked.
 All pretty simple to do for most people, keeping costs down.
 Since most heat pumps come with up to a 10 year warranty, most costs are covered, should anything need replacing.

 For gas boilers, due to the dangerous nature of the unit, it is recommended that any maintenance is carried out by a Gas Safe Registered professional.
+You'll also need to buy a carbon monoxide detector, available at Amazon, to be on the safe side.
 The average service of a combi gas boiler is £80 and should be done yearly.